QihuangZhang/CeLEry/tutorial/tutorial.md

 ### 1. Installation

-To install CeLEry package you must make sure that your python version is over 3.5.
+To install CeLEry package you must make sure that your python version is over 3.5 (3.8 recommended).
 If you don't know the version of python you can check it by:
 ``` {.python}
 import platform
 platform.python_version()